 Leadership

-• Dr. Zhiyong Wang, Associate Professor of Chemistry, will serve as STEM faculty mentor and CLI.
+- Dr. Zhiyong Wang, Associate Professor of Chemistry, serves as STEM faculty mentor and CLI.

-• Dr. Govind Menon, Director, School of Science and Technology, Chair, Department of Chemistry and Physics, and Professor of Physics, will serve as STEM faculty mentor.
+- Dr. Govind Menon, Director, School of Science and Technology, Chair, Department of Chemistry and Physics, and Professor of Physics, serves as STEM faculty mentor.

 Tuskegee University